thespacecowboys45/blackjack-simulator/documentation_website/AUTOSTRATEGY_GENERATOR_theory.md

 ```

 and so our previous teachers would all be happy that math brain estimation continues to work soo close to how it should.
-Esp. when writing documentation, ( and not doing math ) , and brain can comprehend what it means to write fluently
+Esp. when writing documentation, ( and not doing math ) , and brain can comprehend what it means to write in multiple
-in the English language.
+languages.
 And do math.
-That said she would be even more happy with the very precise number.
-And not
+That said she would be even more happy with the more precise and larger number.
+And not just ...
-the estimate.
+well, the estimate.
 The bigger the better, in this case.
 In other cases the estimate, well...it is just simply, well,
-it's not big enough.
+it's good enough.

-And, to that matter - even the difference in the estimation and the real value is still...well, a very larger number.
+And, to that matter - even the difference in the estimation and the real value is still...well, Yes, it is still
+a very large number.

-The difference in the real # vs. the estimated # is truly appreciable.
+Nontheless, the **difference** in the **real** # vs. the **estimated** # is truly **appreciable**.
 DAF.

 At:

 ```

 045,866,392,339,289,727,720,615,561,750,424,801,402,395,196,724,001,565,744,957,137,343,033,038,019,601

 ```